 Estates.
-The estate tax deduction allowed an estate is figured in the same manner as just discussed.
+The estate tax deduction allowed to an estate is figured in the same manner discussed above.
 However, any income in respect of a decedent received by the estate during the tax year is reduced by any such income properly paid, credited, or required to be distributed by the estate to a beneficiary.
-The beneficiary would include such distributed income in respect of a decedent for figuring the beneficiary's deduction.
+The beneficiary would include such distributed income in respect of a decedent for figuring the beneficiary's estate tax deduction.